Google Desktop: Privacy

-Many privacy and civil liberties groups such as the Electronic Frontier Foundation (EFF) have concerns that personal information on people's computers could readily be copied from users' hard drives.
+The Electronic Frontier Foundation (EFF) had concerns that personal information on people's computers could readily be copied from their hard drives when using Google Desktop.

-Google Desktop version 3 contains certain features that raise serious security and privacy concerns.
-Specifically, the share across computers feature, which introduces the ability to search content from desktop to desktop, greatly increases the risk to users' privacy.
-If Google Desktop V.3 is set to allow Search Across Computers, files on an indexed computer are copied to Google's servers.
-The potential for information stored on their computers to be accessed by others if they enable this feature of Google Desktop v.
-3 on their computers should be seriously considered.
-The EFF advises against using this feature.
-Also, those who have confidential data on their work or home computers should not enable this feature.
-There are privacy laws and company policies that could be violated through the installation of this feature, specifically, SB 1386, HIPAA, FERPA, GLBA and Sarbanes-Oxley.
+Google Desktop version 3 contained certain features that raised serious security and privacy concerns.
+Specifically the share across computers feature introduced the ability to search content from desktop to desktop.
+This would greatly increase the risk to users' privacy, as if this feature was enabled, files on an indexed computer would be copied to Google's servers.
+The EFF advised against using this feature.

-Other more far reaching concerns arise around the packaging and end user license agreement – specifically the level of intrusion on the local machine and the disclaimers that users implicitly agree to future changes in the license agreement without actually being able to see them immediately.
+Other more far reaching concerns arose around the packaging and end user license agreement – specifically the level of intrusion on the local machine and the disclaimers that users implicitly agree to future changes in the license agreement without actually being able to see them immediately.

-Outlook indexing
+Mail indexing

-There had been some issues with Microsoft Outlook indexing.
-Deleted email listings were not removed and required re-installing Google Desktop for any new archived mail to be listed.
-Several versions have been released to patch the Outlook indexing.

 During the first half of 2009, a large number of Google Desktop users reported that the product stopped indexing suddenly, when the index file reached approximately 4GB in size.
 A full uninstall (including manually deleting the indexes) and then reinstall would fix the problem temporarily, but the problem would recur when the index file reached 4GB again.
-The problem has been resolved as of Google Desktop Search version 5.9.
-Currently, Google Desktop does not index email or contacts in Outlook 2010.
+The problem was resolved as of Google Desktop Search version 5.9.
+Google Desktop did not index email or contacts in Outlook 2010.

-Thunderbird indexing

-By default, Google Desktop does not index email in Thunderbird 3.
+By default, Google Desktop did not index email in Thunderbird 3.